The Westman Islands - Sæheimar Museum and the Puffins - Closed with a new Home at Sea Life Trust

 You can take beautiful photos of the puffins at Látrabjarg as they are so close and tame

-The puffin, which has become so popular by our foreign visitor that it is almost like our national symbol, is the most common bird in Iceland and the Westman Islands are the biggest puffin breeding colony in the world; around 1.1 million birds!
+The puffin, which has become so popular by our foreign visitors that it is almost like our national symbol, is the most common bird in Iceland and the Westman Islands are the biggest puffin breeding colony in the world; around 1.1 million birds!

 There is a reason why the puffin has been called the symbol of unity in the Westman Islands.